Guide written by:

 The stems of some plants will naturally wrap themselves around objects while others grow in spirals, allowing them to climb higher and higher.
 These plants are ideal for sprucing up a gazebo, fence, trellis, or pergola.
 One of the most popular climbing plants is honeysuckle, which has fast-growing vines and produces a sweet, heady scent.

 Sowing flower seeds, pruning fruit trees, tidying up flower beds, harvesting your seasonal veg… there are plenty of tasks to keep you busy!
 What's more, these jobs change month by month and season by season.
-Whether you have a vegetable plot, a decorative garden or simply a terrace or balcony, follow our gardening guides for tips to keep you going throughout the year.
+Whether you have a vegetable plot, an ornamental garden or simply a terrace or balcony, follow our gardening guides for tips to keep you going throughout the year.

 Guide written by: